🏺36 episodes2h 26m totalWorks offline

 33FULL APP4 min

-Rome - Part 33: Sant'Ivo - Borromini's Spiral Of Wisdom
+Sant'Ivo — Borromini's Spiral of Wisdom

 Sant'Ivo alla Sapienza turns Barberini bees, university wisdom, geometry, and a flame-like spiral into Baroque Rome's boldest public hermetic image.